 ~ Linda Reilly Blue, birth doula, Connecticut

 This 15-hour, self-guided, online course has inspired the creation of 5-hour in-person trainings, an Advanced Holding Space for Pregnancy Loss training, and Institute Teacher Trainings for those interested in working with Amy to offer up this work to their communities.

 All participants are required to read Holding Space — On Loving, Dying, and Letting Go by Amy Wright Glenn and Ghostbelly by Elizabeth Heineman.
-To receive a certificate of completion, participants must view the provided recordings as well as successfully turn in both writing assignments.
+To receive a certificate of completion, participants must view the provided recordings as well as successfully turn in two writing assignments.